Characteristics of a Palm Tree

 Palm Leaves Have a Unique Design

-Palm leaves, called fronds, as the main characteristics of a palm tree.
-Most come in two main shapes, each with those parallel veins:
+Palm leaves, the fronds, are one of the main characteristics of a palm tree.
+Most come in two common shapes, each with those parallel veins:

-• Pinnate (feather-shaped) – long and narrow like a feather.
+• Pinnate (feather-shaped) – long and narrow like a feather, with leaflets arranged along a central stem.

-• Palmate (fan-shaped) – wide and rounded like a fan.
+• Palmate (fan-shaped) – wide and rounded like a fan, with segmented portions spreading out like a hand.

 Palm Roots Work Differently

-Among the most important palm tree characteristics is their root system.
+Among the most important characteristics of a palm tree are their root systems.

 plNote how the roots are all the same thickness!